ty-elastic/otel-logging/README.md

 In this model, your service generates log statements as it always has, using popular logging libraries (e.g., [Logback](https://logback.qos.ch) for Java).
 As with model 2, we employ OTel's [Logback MDC](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/logback/logback-mdc-1.0/library) to add SpanID, TraceID, and Baggage to the [Logback MDC context](https://logback.qos.ch/manual/mdc.html).

 From there, we employ the [Elastic ECS Encoder](https://www.elastic.co/guide/en/ecs-logging/java/current/setup.html) to encode log statements complaint to the Elastic Common Schema.
 The Elastic ECS Encoder will read the OTel SpanID, TraceID, and Baggage off the MDC context and encode it into the JSON structure.
 Similar to model 2, the Elastic ECS Encoder doesn't support sl4f key-vair arguments.
 Curiously, the Elastic ECS encoder also doesn't appear to support Logback structured arguments.
-Thus, within the Polyfill Appender, I add slf4j key-value arguments as MDC context.
+Thus, within the Polyfill Appender, I add slf4j key-value pairs as MDC context.
 This is less than ideal, however, since MDC forces all values to be strings.

 From there, we write the log lines to a log file.
 If you are using Kubernetes or other container orchestration in your environment, you would more typically write to stdout (console) and let the orchestration log driver write to and manage log files.